Love & Air Sex: Release

 The film premiered at the 2013 SXSW Film Festival as "The Bounceback" in the Narrative Spotlight Section on March 10, 2014.
-In January 2014, the film was acquired by independent distributor Tribeca Film and was retitled "Love and Air Sex."
+In January 2014, the film was acquired by independent distributor Tribeca Film and retitled "Love and Air Sex."
 The film was released day-and-date, on VOD February 4 and theatrically on February 7, 2014.
-The theatrical release was accompanied by a ten-city road-show featuring live air sex demonstrations and competitions led by comedian Chris Trew.
+The theatrical release was accompanied by a ten-city road show featuring live air sex demonstrations and competitions led by comedian Chris Trew.
 International rights were picked up by Archstone Distribution.